m-labs/artiq/doc/manual/installing.rst

 The startup kernel is executed once when the core device powers up.
 It should initialize DDSes, set up TTL directions, etc. Proceed as with the idle kernel, but using the ``startup_kernel`` key in the ``artiq_coremgmt`` command.

-For DRTIO systems, the startup kernel should wait until the desired links are up, using :meth:`artiq.coredevice.Core.get_drtio_link_status`.
+For DRTIO systems, the startup kernel should wait until the desired destinations (including local RTIO) are up, using :meth:`artiq.coredevice.Core.get_rtio_destination_status`.

 * (optional) Select the RTIO clock source